caotic-co/linux-shadow-auth/README.md

 * openssl
 * passwd

-Usually this programs come preinstalled in various linux distributions, but in case you need to install them you can use the following commands:
+Usually these programs come preinstalled in various linux distributions, but in case you need to install them you can use the following commands:

 #### For CentOS, RHEL, Fedora
 ~~~